-Are you thinking of ways you can start a successful YouTube channel in 2020?
+Are you thinking of ways you can start a successful YouTube channel?
 Maybe this is something you’ve been thinking about for a while, but you’re unsure as to whether this will work out well for you.

 There are always opportunities for people who want to make content, and there’s room for different channels and different types of content on platforms like YouTube.